How can I help my teen. .?

 Research shows that young people with strong self-management skills

-You are the most important influence on your child and on their development of critical self-management skills.
+You are the most important influence on your child and their development of critical self-management skills.

 Letting your teen gradually handle more responsibility while encouraging them to ask for support when they need it will help them learn the skills needed to manage themselves.